PhD in Psychology - Cognition and Instruction - Qualitative

-Grand Canyon University’s (GCU) qualitative Doctor of Philosophy (PhD) in General Psychology with an Emphasis in Cognition and Instruction (Qualitative Research) is designed to help students who wish to work with adult educational communities that are economically and culturally diverse.
-Graduates will investigate how cognitive processes can inform the best instructional method.
+Grand Canyon University’s Doctor of Philosophy (PhD) in General Psychology: Cognition and Instruction is designed for students who wish to work with adult educational communities.
+You will investigate how cognitive processes can inform the most appropriate and effective instructional methods.

-The coursework in this cognitive psychology and instruction degree program covers topics relevant to building and analyzing desired learning outcomes.
-This includes studying social cognition and assessments.
-Additionally, learners in this PhD in cognitive psychology online or evening program will have the opportunity to:
+The coursework in this doctorate degree in psychology covers topics relevant to building and analyzing desired learning outcomes, including social cognition and assessments.
+Additionally, you will have opportunities to:

 - Analyze the impact of nature and nurture on cognitive development

-- Use theoretical and empirical approaches to understand mental processes
+- Use theoretical and empirical approaches to examine mental processes

 - Create psychometrically sound measures